Nader-Merai/cspace5d_subtree_overlap/README.md

-# X,Y,Z,$\theta$,V planning in continuous space with soft duplicate detection using subtree overlap.
+# X,Y,Z,theta,V planning in continuous space with soft duplicate detection using subtree overlap.

 ### About soft duplicate detection
 Please refer to this paper: